joosefupas/Medication-Data-Management-and-Synthetic-Patient-Data-Generation/README.md

 ## Contributing

-Contributions to this project are welcome.
+Contributions to this project are welcome, specially for the BNF route, dosage specs of the drugs.
 Please feel free to fork the repository and submit pull requests.

 ## License